South Luzon Expressway: Toll

-Previously employing closed and barrier toll systems, the South Luzon Expressway fully employs a closed road system, wherein the toll fee is charged based on vehicle class and the kilometers travelled from the entry to exit point.
+Previously employing closed and barrier toll systems, the South Luzon Expressway fully employs a closed road system, wherein the toll fee is charged based on vehicle class and the distance travelled from the entry to exit point.
 The expressway's toll system is integrated with the South Metro Manila Skyway Project and Muntinlupa–Cavite Expressway (MCX).

-Toll collection is done upon exit at either SLEX, STAR Tollway, or MCX or at Skyway Main toll plaza.
-However, the expressway's section between Magallanes and Sales Interchanges is toll-free.
+Toll collection is done upon exit at either SLEX, STAR Tollway, or MCX, or at Skyway Main toll plaza in Muntinlupa, as part of San Miguel Corporation's Seamless Southern Tollways program.
+Access between the exits on the Canlubang–Calamba segment and on the northernmost segment between Magallanes and Sales interchanges remain toll-free.

 The expressway fully implements an electronic toll collection (ETC) system, the Autosweep RFID, using RFID technology, and the system formerly used "E-Pass", which uses transponder technology.
 The ETC system is shared by the Skyway, STAR Tollway, NAIAX, MCX and TPLEX.
 Cash payments are still accepted although ETC is currently being maximized.

 The toll rates by vehicle class are as follows: